peterigz/timelinefxlib/readme.md

 ### Creating a render function to render the particles
 Here's an example of a render function that you will need to write in order to integrate timeline fx with your specific renderer that you're using. a 2d render function would be very similar to the 3d one below.
-This is taken from an example you can This is taken from an example you can [https://github.com/peterigz/zest/blob/3685db7c7e066f43e25db5015851c13af5ef89e0/examples/GLFW/zest-timelinefx/zest-timelinefx.cpp#L54](find here):
+This is taken from an example you can This is taken from an example you can [find here](https://github.com/peterigz/zest/blob/3685db7c7e066f43e25db5015851c13af5ef89e0/examples/GLFW/zest-timelinefx/zest-timelinefx.cpp#L54):
 ```cpp
 void RenderParticles3d(tfx_particle_manager_t& pm, VadersGame* game) {
 	//Let our renderer know that we want to draw to the billboard layer.